Meeks shoots, and rebounds, and saves the day for Tar Heels - News 12 Now

 First, Meeks got fouled, stepped to the line and rimmed out two.
 But Theo Pinson got inside and batted the ball back out to Berry, who then got fouled with 4 seconds left and took his turn at the line.

 Berry missed both, too.
-But Meeks outmuscled Jordan Bell for that final rebound, threw it outside, and this ugly affair was over.
+But Meeks got inside of Bell for that final rebound, threw it outside to Pinson, who dribbled out the clock to end this ugly affair.

 “My main focus was, if Joel missed the second free throw, to hit the offensive glass hard,” Meeks said.